race-engineering-center/rec-user-manual/docs/analyzer/laps.md

 !!!
 Note
     Analyzer is able to save names that you assigned to your laps between runs of the application **only if these laps are saved to the Lap library**

+Use "Reset name" context menu item to unset your custom name if you no longer need it.

 ## Lap info list